The Team

 After brush poppin' last week for Fred,

-Come morn you was mighty stove up
+Come morn you was mighty stove up.

-Truth is we both wanted stayin’ abed
+Truth is we both wanted stayin’ abed.

-I'm thinkin' the worst might be
+I'm thinkin' the worst might be,

-Even if I've still got the want-to
+Even if I've still got the want-to,

-When you get too crippled up
+When I get too crippled up,

-New colt breakin' I just cain't do
+New colt breakin' I just cain't do.

 And I really don't 'spect I can afford